 Falafel

 Falafel is classic Middle Eastern fare and it’s sold at shops around the city.
-That said, Pilpel is our favorite falafel shops and one of the best cheap places to eat in London, England.
+That said, Pilpel is our favorite falafel shops and one of the best cheap places to eat in London.
 Their falafel wraps are affordable and are packed with veggies, too.

 #22 Steak

 England isn’t exactly known for steak, but London is home to a slew of sensational steak houses.
-Travelers wondering where to eat in London on a budget might cross steak off their list of Things To Eat, but there are actually affordable steaks available in London!
+Travelers wondering where to eat in London on a budget might cross steak off their list.
+However, there are actually affordable steaks available in London!

 Where To Get a Good Steak in London

 Hands down, Hawksmoor is the place to go for any meat, but especially steak.
-They use British ingredients – from the grass-fed beef to the British cheeses to the in-season produce – and provide fantastic service from start to finish.
-(Just be sure to save room for the Sticky Toffee Pudding!).
+They use British ingredients and provide fantastic service from start to finish.
+Just be sure to save room for the Sticky Toffee Pudding!

-While Hawksmoor is the crème-de-la-crème of steak, Flat Iron is a good, solid option for a tasty steak at a decent price (just 13£ during our recent visit).
+While Hawksmoor is the crème-de-la-crème of steak, Flat Iron is a solid option for a tasty steak at a decent price.
 The menu is simple – steak and burgers – with a few different selections for side dishes.
-Completely unpretentious, on arrival, patrons get a mug of popcorn and on the way out, they get an ice cream cone.
+On arrival patrons get a mug of popcorn and on the way out, an ice cream cone.
 It’s a fun experience all around!

 #23 Burgers

 Just like in cities around the world, visitors in London will have no problem finding a place selling good burgers.
-That said, there are a few places in London dedicated to making great burgers – and they are doing an incredibly fine job.
+That said, there are a few places in London dedicated to making great burgers.

 Best Burgers in London, UK

-If we had to pick just one gourmet burger to eat in London, it would be the namesake Truffle Burger from Truffle Burger.
+If we had to pick just one gourmet burger to eat in London, it would be from Truffle Burger.
 With a beef and smoked bacon patty, raclette cheese, fig jam, crispy onions and truffle mayo, it’s divine.
 Seriously, skip the sides and just order two.
 It’s that good!

 Of course, love for the Truffle Burger depends largely on a love of truffles.
-Those who are not a fan of the pungent fungus can still get a really good burger in London at Honest Burgers.
-All of the Honest British beef burgers come with homemade rosemary fries and there are multiple locations around London (each with their own special house burger).
+Those who are not a fan of the pungent fungus can still get an excellent burger in London at Honest Burgers.
+All of the Honest British beef burgers come with homemade rosemary fries.
+There are multiple locations, each with their own special house burger.

 #24 Pizza

-It’s been said that everyone loves pizza – and when the hunger hits in London, there are several pizza places to cure the cravings.
+It’s been said that everyone loves pizza, and we won’t argue with that!
+When the hunger hits in London, there are several pizza places to cure the cravings.
 However, a few stand out above the rest.

 Best Pizza in London

-It is difficult to name just one place as the Best London Pizza, but we give the nod to Zia Lucia – and specifically to the Andrea Pirlo, which is topped with mozzarella, gorgonzola, apples and truffle oil.
+It is difficult to name just one place as the Best London Pizza, but we give the nod to Zia Lucia.
+Specifically to the Andrea Pirlo, which is topped with mozzarella, gorgonzola, apples and truffle oil.
 Perfection!
 Guests can choose from 4 types of dough before the pizza is topped up and then popped into the wood-fired oven.

 #25 Pulled Pork

 When we first made our list of Famous Food of London, we weren’t sure Pulled Pork should make the cut.
-Pulled Pork is a Southern US specialty, not a London Thing To Eat.
+Pulled Pork is a Southern US specialty, not a London Thing To Eat, right?

-However, on our recent trip, as we were walking around the best London food markets, we noticed the tantalizing scent of pulled pork wafting through the air.
+Wrong!
+On our recent trip, we noticed the tantalizing scent of pulled pork wafting through the air.
 Then we saw these masterpiece sandwiches being assembled in unusual ways.
 We ended up eating not one, not two, but three different Pulled Pork sandwiches and they were astonishingly good.

 Where in London to Eat Pulled Pork